katholiek-onderwijs-vlaanderen/sri4node/README.md

                     // of preparatory queries on the database,
                     // You can execute stored procedures and create
                     // temporary tables to allow you to add things like :
-                    // ' AND guid IN (SELECT guid FROM mytemptable) '
+                    // ' AND key IN (SELECT key FROM mytemptable) '
                     // to the query being executed.
                     // Allowig any kind of filtering on
                     // the resulting list resource.